 - Malfunctioning blower: A defective motor or unbalanced fan could stop airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified professionals at Golden Seal Service Experts to repair the trouble.
+The next time your AC freezes up, get in touch with the ACE-certified professionals at Golden Seal Service Experts to repair the trouble.
 We have lots of experience helping homeowners check their air conditioners, and we’re certain we can get things working again quickly.
 Contact us at 630-246-2698 to book air conditioning repair in Saint Charles with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.